 Chicago Children's Museum believes an accessible and inclusive museum must address each visitor's experience – making the museum's facilities, offices, exhibits, services, programs, and staff welcoming to all.
-Access and inclusion practices are intended to open doors and are recognized as critical components of the museum's planning and development.
+Play For All, the museum’s access and inclusion initiative, is recognized as a critical component of the museum's planning and development.

 Held the second Saturday of every month, Play For All events invite children and families with disabilities to experience Chicago Children's Museum's inclusive, multisensory exhibits and programs.
 The museum opens one hour early, at 9am, for pre-registered guests.
-The first 100 visitors to register receive free admission.
+The first 250 visitors to register receive free admission.
 Group opportunities are available.
 For more information, including registration information and accommodation requests, call the Play For All hotline at (312) 321-6551.
+Or, register online here.